ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/user/getting_started.rst

    .. image:: /_static/images/client/client_new_param.png

-3. Change the test at the `` definition`` section to display the value of the parameter.
+3. Change the test in the ``definition`` section to display the value of the parameter.

    .. image:: /_static/images/client/client_new_trace.png